 The unique “Playground” function

-Swift’s “Playground” feature lets programmers put newly developed algorithms through their paces before they’re even used to build an app.
+It’s “Playground” feature lets programmers put newly developed algorithms through their paces before they’re even used to build an app.
 Apple has added inline code execution to Playgrounds to help kids learn to code by letting them write small pieces of code or algorithms and getting immediate feedback.
 This iterative cycle of input and analysis might help programmers write better code more quickly.
 Apple’s attempts to streamline and democratize software development are strengthened by the combination of Playground and Swift.

 This platform is Open-Source

-In 2015, Swift was declared an open-source platform, opening the door for it to compete with other languages for use by back-end developers.
-When we talk about Apple’s “open-sourcing” Swift, we mean that the company will actively listen to the concerns of the Swift community and make necessary adjustments to the language so that it may continue to thrive on its own merits and with the help of third-party developers.
+In 2015, it was declared an open-source platform, opening the door for it to compete with other languages for use by back-end developers.
+When we talk about Apple’s “open-sourcing” Swift, we mean that the company will actively listen to the concerns of the community and make necessary adjustments to the language so that it may continue to thrive on its own merits and with the help of third-party developers.
 It’s no secret that the worldwide community of developers’ enthusiastic backing is a major factor in Swift’s enormous success.

-Swift’s rising profile can also be attributed to the growing number of worldwide educational institutions that are including it in their curricula.
+It’s rising profile can also be attributed to the growing number of worldwide educational institutions that are including it in their curricula.
 Whether to choose Swift vs Objective-C for development depends on a number of criteria that vary from company to company, making the decision to use either language never simple.
 The developer’s personal choice for a certain programming language, the nature of the project and the team, and other factors all play a role in determining the best language to use.